The supreme accomplishment is to blur the line between work and play.

 This is an abstract — should I keep such an obvious ‘picture’?
 Or, is Lady really that obvious?

-I placed in a couple more pieces & then found a really weirdly shaped one — hmmm,
+I placed in a couple more pieces & then found a really weirdly shaped one — hmmm, do I have a duck here?

 Of course, I stalled again.